-- Unless approved by a majority of independent directors, the Brookfield Investor, Fairholme, and Pershing Square cannot transfer common stock if transferee would beneficially own more than 10% of New GGP Common Stock. - Exceptions to transfer restrictions for (i) transfers to affiliates or third-parties that agree to ownership and voting restrictions, (ii)underwriters, (iii) Rule 144 sales, (iv) mergers or other transactions approved by the GGP Board and a majority of shareholders, and (v) tender offers in which all shareholders are able to sell on the same terms.
+- Unless approved by a majority of independent directors, Brookfield Investor and Fairholme/Pershing Square cannot transfer common stock if transferee would beneficially own more than 10% of New GGP Common Stock. - Exceptions to transfer restrictions for (i) transfers to affiliates or third-parties that agree to ownership and voting restrictions, (ii)underwriters, (iii) Rule 144 sales, (iv) mergers or other transactions approved by the GGP Board and a majority of shareholders, and (v) tender offers in which all shareholders are able to sell on the same terms.